gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Karabandi had to rest then.
 He set me down as gently as he could and slumped on the stones beside me, panting.

-"...leave..."
-I managed to whisper.
+"…leave…" I managed to whisper.

 He shook his head.
 "Too late for that, isn't it?"
 Suddenly he chuckled.
 "But I'll tell you, it would have been easier if that thing had taken your whole leg